 Practice with random prompts.
 Use a tool that plays a random scale and asks you to identify it.
 The faster you can distinguish major from minor, the sharper your ear becomes.

-Whether you play classical piano, strum folk guitar, or produce electronic music, major and minor scales are the bedrock of Western harmony.
-Every chord progression, melody, and modulation traces back to these two scale types and their variants.
-When you truly internalize the sound and structure of each, you stop thinking about individual notes and start hearing in keys — and that is when music theory transforms from an academic exercise into a creative superpower.
+Major and minor scales are the bedrock of Western harmony.
+Every chord progression, melody, and modulation traces back to these scale types and their variants.
+When you internalize their sound and structure, you stop thinking about individual notes and start hearing in keys — the moment music theory becomes a creative tool instead of an academic exercise.

 PRACTICE WHAT YOU LEARNED